- Apply to UW

 Yes!
 The MS in Accounting and the MS in Finance program can be completed 100% online.
 Additionally, the CFP graduate certificate is offered 100% online.

-The M.S. in accounting degree not only meets the statutory requirements to allow students to sit for the CPA exam in most jurisdictions, it also does an excellent job of preparing you to pass the exam.
-Furthermore, completion of the MS Accounting program satisfies the 150 hour requirement embedded in the concept of "substantial equivalency."
+The MS in Accounting degree not only meets the statutory requirements to allow students to sit for the CPA exam in most jurisdictions, it also does an excellent job of preparing our students to pass the exam.
+Completion of the MS Accounting program satisfies the 150 hour requirement embedded in the concept of "substantial equivalency."
 Under "substantial equivalency," the license granted by the state of one's "principal place of business" enables an individual CPA to practice across state lines, physically or via electronic technology, without requiring him or her to obtain a reciprocal license, as long as the original state of licensure is deemed "substantially equivalent."
 If a CPA moves or relocates his or her principal place of business to another state and establishes a practice or employment there, then the CPA must obtain a reciprocal license in that state.
 However, in this case, the application process would be streamlined if the CPA comes from a "substantially equivalent" state.
 Recent legislation in Wyoming has resulted in "substantial equivalency" between Wyoming and a majority of the remaining jurisdictions.
-Even if you aren't interested in becoming a CPA, our M.S. program will provide you with valuable skills and knowledge to further your career options.
+Even if you aren't interested in becoming a CPA, our MS in Accounting program will provide you with valuable skills and knowledge to broaden your career options.

 To sit for the CPA exam, one must complete an undergraduate or graduate degree with a minimum of 24 semester hours of accounting courses, including introductory financial and managerial accounting, intermediate accounting, cost accounting, accounting information systems, tax accounting, and auditing.
 A minimum of 24 semester hours of other business core courses are also required.